Sophia Magdalena of Denmark: Queen Dowager

+Later life and death

-Sophia Magdalena lived more isolated towards the end of her life and was affected by worsened health.
+Sophia Magdalena lived more isolated towards the end of her life and was affected for a long time by an eye disease and worsened health.
 From 1812, she devoted much of her time to her friendship with the young amateur botanic Baron Anton Fredrik Wrangel.

 She never fully recovered after having suffered a stroke in May 1813.
+After a widowhood of more than 21 years, she died aged 67 on 21 August 1813 at Ulriksdal Palace.
+She was interred next to her husband in The Gustavian Crypt of Riddarholmen Church on the islet of Riddarholmen in central Stockholm, the traditional burial site for Swedish monarchs.

 In popular culture

-The affair of the consummation of her marriage and the succession scandal was portrayed in SVT's period drama production of "Gustav III:s äktenskap" (The Marriage of Gustav III) in 2001, where Sophia Magdalena was portrayed by Danish actress Iben Hjejle.
+The affair of the consummation of her marriage and the succession scandal was portrayed in SVT's period drama television series in two parts The Marriage of Gustav III (Gustav III:s äktenskap) which aired in 2001.
+The director was Marcus Olsson, the manuscript writer was Klas Östergren, and Sophia Magdalena was portrayed by the Danish actress Iben Hjejle.

-It was also used to inspire the novel Drottningens juvelsmycke, famous in Sweden, where the character of Tintomara is portrayed as a half sibling of Gustav IV Adolf through Count Munck.
+It was also used to inspire the classic Swedish novel The Queen's Tiara (Drottningens juvelsmycke) by Carl Jonas Love Almquist, published in 1834.
+The novel features one of Swedish literature's most enduringly popular characters, the intersex Tintomara who is portrayed as a half sibling of Gustav IV Adolf through Count Munck.